Last updated on Jan 15, 2023

 Information we may collect from you

-When you become a member (or otherwise procure Services from us), we will need some personal information to set up your account, accept payment and provide you with Services.
+When you become a Member or Subscriber (or otherwise procure Services from us), we will need some personal information to set up your account, accept payment and provide you with Services.
 Examples of information we may ask for include:

 - Email address